mitogen-hq/mitogen/docs/ansible.rst

-In the best case when pipelining is enabled and no temporary uploads are required, for each task Ansible will create one directory below a system-supplied temporary directory returned by :func:`tempfile.mkdtemp`, owned by the target user account a new-style module intends to execute in.
+In the best case when pipelining is enabled and no temporary uploads are required, for each task Ansible will create one directory below a system-supplied temporary directory returned by :func:`tempfile.mkdtemp`, owned by the target account a new-style module will execute in.

 In other cases depending on the task type, whether become is active, whether the target become user is privileged, whether the associated action plugin